Chalarangelo/30-seconds-of-interviews/README.md

 * 1000 elements = `3ms`

-Browsers usually implement the quicksort algorithm for the `sort()` method which is logN time complexity.
+Browsers usually implement the quicksort algorithm for the `sort()` method which is NlogN time complexity.
 This is very efficient for large collections.

 ##### O(N^2)